Comprehensive Program for Feeding Disorders - FAQs

 Do you require that parents/caregivers stay with their children all day in the feeding day program?

 We do not require that parents/caregivers stay all day.
-It is necessary that parents/caregivers participate in the first few days of the program while the child is adjusting, and it is then recommended that you observe at least one feeding session per day.
+It is necessary that parents/caregivers participate in the first few days of the program while the child is adjusting, and it is beneficial that you observe at least one feeding session per day.

-During the 5th and 6th weeks of the feeding program, it is expected that parents participate in most, if not all, feeding sessions, as the last 1-2 weeks focus on parent training and transitioning the child to his or her home environment.
+During the 5th and 6th weeks of the feeding program, it is expected that parents participate in 1-2 feeding sessions per day, as the last 1-2 weeks focus on parent training and transitioning the child to his or her home environment.

 Parent/caregiver involvement is crucial to the success of each child's stay in the feeding program.